maxbezs/max-bezs-guide/README.md

     <meta name="description" content="max_bezs Developing website service">
 ```

-These `<meta>` should be on every page.
+These `<meta>` should be on every page's `<head></head>`.
 After that, the Lead Developer will approve or correct them at the end and the page will be ready for publication.🥳